 In mathematics, maybe more than in any other science, research is an activity of the mind.
 The primary goal of the mathematician is to understand - to discover essential ingredients of complex systems in order to render them simple, to find order within apparent chaos, to draw analogies between different structures, and to find connections between seemingly disparate branches of mathematics and science.
 To make interesting new contributions in the field of mathematics requires a healthy mix of creativity, experience and hard work.

 The day begins with the Number Theory lecture which meets Monday through Friday from 9:00 a.m. to 10:00 a.m.
 The more experienced students will also attend advanced classes.
-In 2012, we offered advanced seminars in Geometry and Symmetry, The Analytic Class Number Formula, and Algebra.
+In 2014, we offered advanced seminars in Geometry and Symmetry, Values of the Zeta Function and p-Adic Analysis, and Algebra.
 Participants spend most of the remainder of their time working independently or in small groups on problem sets distributed at the end of each class meeting.
 The problems will encourage students to design their own numerical experiments and to employ their own powers of observation to discover mathematical patterns, to formulate and test conjectures, and to justify their ideas by devising their own mathematical proofs.

 They continue to work on problem sets throughout the day (and night).
 Some may work in groups; others individually.
 Counselors review student problem sets daily and are always available to help guide students in the right direction.